Fidget-Spinner/cpython_optimization_notes/3.15/dual_call_stacks.md

 save us on the register, making the total register usage to be zero.
 Alternatively, we can store a `tstate` field in the control frame pointing to the real tstate.

+## Open problems

+How to handle line numbers?